List of Mermaid Melody Pichi Pichi Pitch characters: Main characters

 Rina is the Mermaid Princess of the North Atlantic Ocean and keeper of the green pearl.
 During school, she accidentally wears the boys' uniform instead of the girls.
 Initially, she is depicted as beautiful, but stern and bent on revenge for the capture of her best friend, Noel.
 Later, however, she evolves into a more mature character, and acts as a sister figure to Lucia and Hanon.
-She seems to love plasma TVs and shows this gag in many anime episodes.
 She eventually becomes close to a boxer, Masahiro.
 Her idol form is Green Pearl Voice.

-Some fans in the West still spell her name as Lina, because the Japanese language does not distinguish the sounds "r" and "l", treating them as the same.
-This means that "ri" and "li" are both represented as リ, and it can be difficult to figure out what the intended romanization is until it is established by official sources.